spicelang/spice/docs/docs/language/if-statements.md

 }
 ```

-This peace of code is a bit pointless but you can see, that you can also have more complex conditions in there.
+This piece of code is a bit pointless but you can see, that you can also have more complex conditions in there.